Higher Education Fees & Support

 Full time HE students are exempt from paying council tax.
 If there is only one other adult in your household or if live independently then you can reduce your council tax bill whilst you are a student.
 Once enrolled on to the course you will be able to access a council tax exemption letter to present to your local council.

 Students enrolled on a degree programme validated by UEA, who find themselves in exceptional financial difficulty, can apply to the Access to Learning Fund operated by UEA.
 Students must demonstrate that they have applied to student finance for the maintenance loan in the first instance.
 Application forms are available from the HE Office or from the HE Support Tutor.

 Students who find themselves in exceptional financial difficulty can apply to the Hardship Bursary.
-The college have a limited fund each year and applications are considered on case by case basis.
+The college has a limited fund each year and applications are considered on a case by case basis.

 Land-based Charities and Trusts